Who Is Kris Kristofferson?

 In 1996, Kristofferson experienced yet another revival in his career when he was cast as the sheriff Charlie Wade in the acclaimed John Sayles film Lone Star, which also featured Matthew McConaughey.
 Roles in more prominent films were soon to follow, with Kristofferson appearing in the Blade vampire movies, the family drama A Soldier’s Daughter Never Cries, the Mel Gibson vehicle Payback and Tim Burton’s Planet of the Apes (2001).
 Among many other film and television roles, his recent credits include the 2012 indie drama The Motel Life and the 2016 western Traded.

 Kristofferson’s more recent musical endeavors have fared better as well, with the albums This Old Road (2006), Closer to the Bone (2009) and Feeling Mortal (2013)—his 28th album—all making the country Top 40.
 In 2004, he was honored with induction into the Country Music Hall of Fame and in 2014, he received a Lifetime Achievement Grammy Award.

-Around this same time, Kristofferson publicly revealed that he was suffering from a form of dementia akin to Alzheimer’s—known as pugilistica—which doctors attributed to the his time as a football player and boxer earlier in his life.
-However, a test for Lyme disease earlier this year came back positive, so he traded his Alzheimer's and depression medication for three weeks of Lyme-disease treatment.
+Around this same time, Kristofferson publicly revealed that he was suffering from a form of dementia akin to Alzheimer’s—known as pugilistica—which doctors attributed to his time as a football player and boxer earlier in his life.
+However, a test for Lyme disease came back positive, so he traded his Alzheimer's and depression medication for three weeks of Lyme-disease treatment.
 Though he still has some memory issues, the change has been dramatically positive.
-Kristofferson continues to tour extensively and a box set of his first 11 albums, The Complete Monument & Columbia Album Collection, was released on June 10.
+Kristofferson continues to tour extensively and a box set of his first 11 albums, The Complete Monument & Columbia Album Collection, was released on June 10, 2016.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!